Video Analytics

 Hovering over the heat map at any point will provide a timestamp for that point in the video.

-Note: you may have embedded the video on another page (other than the Screencast-O-Matic provided watch page) where the video analytics are being collected.
-If this is the case, you will want to asesss the video analytics with respect to the performance of the actual page where the video is embedded for any optimization efforts.
+Note: You may have embedded the video on another page (other than the ScreenPal-provided watch page) where the video analytics are being collected.
+If this is the case, you will want to assess the video analytics with respect to the performance of the actual page where the video is embedded for any optimization efforts.